 Fire Damage Restoration Process

-A home experienced fire, smoke and soot damage when the electrical wiring near the microwave oven started on fire.
-The homeowner called SERVPRO of Southwest Waukesha County to handle the fire and smoke clean up and to get their contents and home to pre-fire damage condition.
+A Wisconsin home suffered fire, smoke and soot damage when the electrical wiring near the microwave started on fire.
+The homeowner called SERVPRO of Southwest Waukesha County to handle the fire damage clean up and to get their contents and home back to pre-fire damage condition.

 If you are dealing with fire damage in your home or place of business, the experienced team at SERVPRO of Southwest Waukesha County is ready to respond.
 Immediate action and a fast response can limit damage, prevent further damage and reduce restoration costs.
 Our highly trained crews have the specialized equipment and resources to handle the job, large or small, residential and commercial.